alireza1691/Prebit_Audit/audit/TradingAudit.md

 ## Summary

 If you intend to specify a particular amount of a token with 18 decimal places, rather than appending 18 zeros to the actual number, you can conveniently employ the `ether` keyword.
+This method is simpler and cleaner.

 ## Vulnerability Details

 While it may not constitute a security vulnerability, adhering to this practice enhances the professionalism and cleanliness of your contract code.

-## Impact

-Readablility

 ## <a id='L-02'></a>L-02.
 Potentioally unnecessary event